WatershedArts/Footfall/docs/compiling.md

 `` git clone https://github.com/WatershedArts/Footfall.git``

-To eliminate compiling errors, its best to generate a new project folder and transfer the source files across.
+Move into the project folder.

+``cd Footfall/Footfall/``

+Compile the application.

+`` make -j3``

 ###Building the App Folder
+If you run into compiling errors, try generating a new project folder and transfer the source files across.

 ``cd openFrameworks/apps/myApps/ ``